 created from the

 Table 10.5.6 summarizes the settings that can be configured when creating an extent.
-Note that file extent creation will fail if you do not append the name of the file to be created to the volume/dataset name.
+Note that file extent creation fails when the name of the file to be created to the volume/dataset name. is not appended.

 The last step is associating an extent to a target within Sharing ‣ Block (iSCSI) ‣ Associated Targets ‣ Add Target/Extent.
 This screen is shown in Figure 10.5.9.
 Use the drop-down menus to select the existing target and extent.
 Click OK to add an entry for the LUN.